 The Six Focus Groups (FG)

-Focus groups are are based on the adopted overarching themes as identified in the CDA 2030 vision and implementation plan.
+Focus groups are based on the adopted overarching themes as identified in the CDA 2030 vision and implementation plan.
 Below are the headings for each and listed below are the individuals that have volunteered to serve on each group.
 Much like the CAC (defined above) these civic mined individuals will act as advisors for their focus area.

 Focus groups and the volunteers (in no particular order):